cdli-gh/annodoc/index.md

 ~~~
 (no CDLI, Kang 252, Hayes 2000, p.
 367)

-The list relation holds between entitites of the same kind, here, the objects of transaction.
-Note that list should not be used to connect transactions.
+The `list` relation holds between entitites of the same kind, here, the objects of transaction.
+Note that `list` should *not* be used to connect transactions.
 We assume that transactions are inherently sentential, so, use `parataxis`.
 The total is connected by a total relation

 The internal structure of complex numerals is represented by `nummod` (design decision; chosen here in favour of `compound` or `flat` which would be equally possible).

-Note that the morphology and the relation of a-ra2 (35) are currently unclear and may be revised.
-Maybe, this is some kind of verbal form?
+Note that the morphology and the relation of a-ra2 (35) may be revised.

 Note that administrative texts *can* actually use overt verbs, in this case, the verb is the root, and the object of the transition is assumed to be a terminative argument.